lagdo/jaxon-dbadmin/README.md

 The export feature is configured with two callbacks.

 The `writer` callback saves the export data content in a file.
-It takes the content and the file name as parameters, and returns the URI to the exported file.
+It takes the content and the file name as parameters, and returns the URI to the created file.
-It must return an empty string in case of error, and the web app must be configured to return the file content on a request to the URI.
+It must return an empty string in case of error.

 The `reader` callback takes an export file name as parameter, then reads and returns its content.
+The web app must be configured to call the `reader` callback and send back the returned content when an HTTP request hits the URI returned by the `writer` callback.

 Both callbacks can use the [Jaxon Storage](https://github.com/jaxon-php/jaxon-storage), as in the example below, to read and write the exported files, which can then be saved on different types of filesystems, thanks to the [Flysystem](https://flysystem.thephpleague.com) library.